Mazurkas (Chopin): Influences

 While it is known that Chopin's mazurkas are connected to the traditional dance, throughout the years there has been much scholarly debate as to how exactly they are connected.
 The main subject of this debate is whether Chopin had an actual direct connection to Polish folk music, or whether he heard Polish national music in urban areas and was inspired by that to compose his mazurkas.

 In 1852, three years after Chopin's death, Franz Liszt published a piece about Chopin's mazurkas, saying that Chopin had been directly influenced by Polish national music to compose his mazurkas.
 Liszt also provided descriptions of specific dance scenes, which were not completely accurate, but were "a way to raise the status of these works [mazurkas]."
 While Liszt's claim was inaccurate, the actions of scholars who read his writing proved to be more disastrous.
 When reading Liszt's work, scholars interpreted the word "national" as "folk," creating the "longest standing myth in Chopin criticism—the myth that Chopin's mazurkas are national works rooted in an authentic Polish-folk music tradition."
 In fact, the most likely explanation for Chopin's influence is the national music he was hearing as a young man in urban areas of Poland, such as Warsaw.

-After scholars created this myth, they furthered it through their own writings in different ways.
-Some picked specific mazurkas that they could apply to a point they were trying to make in support of Chopin's direct connection with folk music.
-Others simply made generalizations so that their claims of this connection would make sense.
-In all cases, since these writers were well-respected and carried weight in the scholarly community, people accepted their suggestions as truth, which allowed the myth to grow.
-However, in 1921, Béla Bartók published an essay in which he said that Chopin "had not known authentic Polish folk music."
-By the time of his death in 1945, Bartók was a very well known and respected composer, as well as a prominent expert on folk music, so his opinion and his writing carried a great deal of weight.
-Bartók suggested that Chopin instead had been influenced by national, and not folk music.

 Arrangements

-The soprano and composer Pauline Viardot was a close friend of Chopin and his lover George Sand, and she made a number of arrangements of his mazurkas as songs, with his full agreement.
+The soprano and composer Pauline Viardot was a close friend of Chopin and his lover George Sand, she made a number of arrangements of his mazurkas as songs, with his full agreement.
 He gave Viardot expert advice on these arrangements, as well as on her piano playing and her other vocal compositions.
 Chopin in turn derived from her some firsthand knowledge about Spanish music.

 Several arrangements were made for piano and cello by Auguste Franchomme, a friend of Chopin who collaborated with him to compose Grand Duo concertant, and was also the dedicatee of his Cello Sonata.

-The violinist Fritz Kreisler arranged the Mazurka No. 45 in A-minor, opus 67, for violin and piano.
+The violinist Fritz Kreisler arranged the Mazurka No. 45 in A minor, Op.
+67, for violin and piano.